FaberVitale/fastify-service-template/README.md

 ## Description

-Proof of concept of a microservice in [node 14](https://nodejs.org/en/) using the following stack:
+Proof of concept of a microservice that runs in [node 14](https://nodejs.org/en/) using the following stack:

 - [typescript](https://www.typescriptlang.org/)